 "A Reflection of Me,” designed by Highlands Elementary School student Ayana Griswold and built with Nick Legeros, is a small bronze figure with a reflective face, meant to be a mirror to those who walk up to it.
 It's located on the Edina Promenade near Hazelton Road.

-Concord Elemetary School student Mac Anderson and artist Charles Morrill, who helped bring Mac's design to life, form the "I" in Mac's "The I in Edina."
-Footprints on the base indicate to visitors where to stand to become the "I." The letters are located along the Edina Promenade south of Hazelton Road.
+Concord Elementary School student Mac Anderson and artist Charles Morrill, who helped bring Mac's design to life, form the "I" in Mac's "The I in Edina."
+Footprints on the base indicate to visitors where to stand to become the "I." This piece is no longer on display.

 2017 People's Choice Awards